Game Mechanics Reference

 Represents Perception, Intuition, and Judgement

-- Risk Assessment: Your capacity to identify potential threats or pitfalls in a situation or plan.
+- Risk Assessment: Identifying potential threats or pitfalls in a situation or plan.

-- Stakeholder Perception: Understanding unspoken needs or concerns of stakeholders.
+- Stakeholder Perception: Reading the unspoken needs or concerns of stakeholders.

 - Trend Forecasting: Anticipating industry or market trends.

-- Ethical Judgement: Making decisions that align with ethical standards and corporate social responsibility.
+- Ethical Judgement: Making decisions aligned with ethical standards and corporate social responsibility.

 Charisma CHA